MDhukia/Python/Intelligent Search and Generation Tool/README.md

 #**How It Works**

-Routing
+Routing:

 If the question is about "Viswanathan" or "chess", it searches the vectorstore.
 Otherwise, it performs a web search.

-Retrieve Documents
+Retrieve Documents:

 If vectorstore is selected, it searches internal documents.

-Grade Documents
+Grade Documents:

 Checks if retrieved documents are relevant to the user question.

-Rewrite Question (if needed)
+Rewrite Question (if needed):

 If no good documents are found, the system rewrites the question to improve retrieval.

-Answer Generation
+Answer Generation:

 Uses LangChain's RAG to generate an answer.

-Hallucination Check
+Hallucination Check:

 Confirms the answer is based on real documents.

-Final Decision
+Final Decision:

 If everything is correct, outputs the answer.
 Otherwise, it rewrites the question or retries.